dpacassi/UltimateDrupalReference/README.md

 - [Image Optimize (or ImageAPI Optimize)](https://www.drupal.org/project/imageapi_optimize) - This is a toolkit for ImageAPI.
 It requires imageapi_gd or imageapi_imagemagick or any ImageAPI toolkit to work.
 - [Media](https://www.drupal.org/project/media) - The Media module provides an extensible framework for managing files and multimedia assets, regardless of whether they are hosted on your own site or a 3rd party site - it is commonly referred to as a 'file browser to the internet'.
 - [PhotoSwipe](https://www.drupal.org/project/photoswipe) - Use PhotoSwipe to display picture galleries on your Drupal website.
 This Javascript lightbox library offers very nice mobile browsing features (in particular swiping to the next picture)!
-  - Note: As for the `1.0-beta3` release, it needs to be [patched](https://www.drupal.org/files/issues/path-capitals-for-composer-2855483-2.patch) when installed with Composer
+  - Note: As for the `1.0-beta3` release, it needs to be [patched](https://www.drupal.org/files/issues/path-capitals-for-composer-2855483-2.patch) when installed with Composer.
 - [Slick Carousel](https://www.drupal.org/project/slick) - Slick is a powerful and performant slideshow/carousel solution leveraging Ken Wheeler's Slick carousel.
-  - Also make sure to check out it's sub modules such as e.g. [Slick Paragraphs](https://www.drupal.org/project/slick_paragraphs) or [Slick Entity Reference](https://www.drupal.org/project/slick_entityreference)
+  - Also make sure to check out it's sub modules such as e.g. [Slick Paragraphs](https://www.drupal.org/project/slick_paragraphs) or [Slick Entity Reference](https://www.drupal.org/project/slick_entityreference).
 - [Video](https://www.drupal.org/project/video) - Video module allows you to upload video in any format, play video in any format, transcode video to H.246, Theora, VP8(Web compatible formats) using Zencoder or FFMPEG automatically creates video thumbnails, copy and deliver videos from cloud file systems like Amazon S3.
 - [Video Embed Field](https://www.drupal.org/project/video_embed_field) - Video Embed field creates a simple field type that allows you to embed videos from YouTube and Vimeo and show their thumbnail previews simply by entering the video's url.